 In addition to the automobiles, the Route 66 Car Museum has multiple signs on the walls and old gas pumps for visitors to see.

 Looking for a souvenir to take home?
-A gift shop near the front of the museum offers several treasures such as miniature model cars, t-shirts, toys and other memorabilia.
+A large gift shop near the front of the museum offers many treasures such as miniature model cars, t-shirts, baseball caps, toys and Route 66 memorabilia.